nietjoost/t4-zombieland-mod/README.md

 - Breakable doors
 - Mystery Box
 - Random Drops
-- Zombie Tactical Insertion
+- Zombie Tactical Insertion (normally not supported in this game)
+- Explosive Guns
-- Ending game when a team has won
+- Ending the game when a team has won
 - Able to disable the mod as a host
 - No extra advantages for the host
 - Broadcast messages